 Intakes / Referrals

-Clinical Team Member Obtains General Information and Consent
+Clinical Team Philosophy and Pre-Screening and Consent Member Obtains General Information and Consent

 A clinical team member reviews all policies, procedures, and consent forms with the client or guardian, if applicable.
-The referred client and/or guardian completes consent form packet.
-Consent forms include HIPAA acknowledgements, consents to treat, release of records from outside entities of the client’s choice, recipient’s rights, and acknowledgement of their involvement and receipt of a treatment plan for their provided services.
+The referred client and/or guardian complete the consent form packet in person or online.
+Consent forms include HIPAA acknowledgments, consents to treat, the release of records from outside entities of the client’s choice, recipient’s rights, and acknowledgment of their involvement and receipt of a treatment plan for their provided services.
 Clients or guardians acknowledge they can receive services at any agency of their choice.
 Upon completion of consent forms, a client file is created.

-An Executive Administrative Assistant creates a hard copy and electronic file for the client.
-All consent forms and intake paperwork are scanned and stored in the client’s electronic file, found in ICANotes software.
+All consent forms and intake paperwork are scanned or uploaded in the client’s confidential electronic file.
 A hard copy file will hold the originals of all paperwork obtaining original signatures of the client, and guardian, if applicable.
-After being scanned and uploaded into ICANotes, the unsigned paperwork is shredded immediately.
-Hard copy files are stored in locked cabinets in locked offices, away from where clients receive services.
+After being scanned and uploaded into the EHR, unsigned paperwork is shredded, and hard copy files are stored in locked cabinets in locked offices, away from where clients receive services.

-Upon completion of all intake processes and assessments, a treatment plan is created for the client.
-The Treatment Plan includes the client’s basic, service-relative information, such as name, Medicaid ID, date of birth, diagnoses, and strengths and barriers to treatment.
+Upon completion of the intake paperwork, an assessment reviews a client’s physical, functional, and psychosocial status to determine a patient’s need for care, treatment, or services.
+From there, a treatment plan is created for the client.
+The Treatment Plan includes the client’s basic, service-relative information, such as name, Insurance ID, date of birth, diagnoses, and strengths and barriers to treatment.
 The Treatment Plan outlines the three major dimensions that will be addressed in treatment.
-Under each dimension, long term goals, short term goals, and therapeutic interventions are outlined, along with start date, end date, and frequency for short term goals and therapeutic information.
+Under each dimension, long-term goals, short-term goals, and therapeutic interventions are outlined, along with start date, end date, and frequency of delivered care.
 Upon completion of the Treatment Plan, the client, guardian, if applicable, Direct Supervisor, Clinical Director, and Medical Director sign the treatment plan.
-Based on the information received, a Prior Authorization Request (Medicaid FA-11A form) is completed and sent to Medicaid for authorization of services.
+Our team is here to help you sign and obtain a copy of your treatment plan right under the patient portal.
+When applicable and based on information received, a Prior Authorization Request is submitted to the insurance company for authorization so services can begin.

 Requesting Services through Insurance Companies

-The response from Medicaid or other insurance agencies typically take 7-10 business days to determine if services are approved or denied.
-If services are approved, service providers are assigned to the case.
+Care, treatment, or services are provided to our clients in an interdisciplinary, collaborative manner.
+When services are approved, service providers are assigned to the case.
 Upon acceptance of the case, service providers are required to review the client’s treatment plan and sign it.
-Contact with client is made in order to begin services with the client.
-If Medicaid denies services, the client is contacted with information regarding the denial, such as an explanation and steps for appealing the decision through a fair hearing.
-If the services are rendered not medically necessary, Sunrise Behavioral Health will not continue services with the client.
-If the client has an issue with their insurance resulting in a denial of services, a Sunrise employee will explain the requirements for insurance and the process the client might need to go through to obtain insurance coverage for their mental health or medical needs.
+Contact with the client is made in order to begin services with the client.
+If services are denied, the client is contacted with information regarding the denial, such as an explanation and steps for appealing the decision through a fair hearing.
+For approved services appointments will be scheduled and services will be rendered within the scope of practice and expertise of your health care professional.